samlarby/nanny-trail-tribe/README.md

 * Font was from <https://fonts.google.com/>

 * With help to create the javascript I used materialize.
 Creating the app.py i Used the Code Instittue mini project and also w3 schools and stackoverflow.

+* Creating the allauth accounts verification I used the boutique_ado walk through.